← All claims

 2020 · Nutrients

-meta-analysis supports high Meta-analysis of controlled trials found the Mediterranean diet reduced metabolic-syndrome incidence and improved waist circumference, glucose, HDL, triglycerides, and blood pressure.
+meta-analysis mixed high Meta-analysis of controlled trials found the Mediterranean diet reduced metabolic-syndrome incidence and improved waist circumference, glucose, HDL, triglycerides, and blood pressure.

 Klein